SIsilicon/WorldEdit-BE/README.md

 WorldEdit currently has the following features.
 - Clipboard manipulation (Cut, Copy, Paste)
 - Masking blocks from certain actions
-- Making cuboid region selections
+- Maniuplating cuboid region selections
 - Navigation commands and the Navigation Wand
 - Generating shapes
 - Multiblock patterns
 - Undo and Redo
-- Filling selections
-- Brushes for painting blocks
+- Brushes for painting/affecting blocks

 ## Planned
 These features will be added in the near future.
-- More brushes, tools and items
+- More brushes and tools
 - More selection shapes
 - More selection operations
-- More sophisticated patterns and masks
+- Generate custom shapes
+- Manipulate biome data
 - Basically, Java Parity

 ## Documentation